tismagic/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free softwear.
+Git is a free softwear under the GPL.